Converting 55 mm to Inches: A complete walkthrough

 -

 Round the result: Depending on the level of precision required, you can round the result.
 For most practical purposes, rounding to two or three decimal places is sufficient.
-Therefore, 55 mm is approximately 2.17 inches.
+So, 55 mm is approximately 2.17 inches.

 Detailed Mathematical Explanation